-Base salary is used to provide the NEOs a set amount of money during the year with the expectation that each NEO will perform his responsibilities to the best of his ability and in the best interests of the Corporation.
-The Corporation considers the granting of incentive stock options to be a significant component of executive compensation as it allows the Corporation to reward each NEO's efforts to increase value for shareholders without requiring the Corporation to use cash from its treasury.
-Stock options are generally awarded to executive officers at the commencement of employment and periodically thereafter.
-The terms and conditions of the stock option grants, including vesting provisions and exercise prices, are governed by the terms of the Option Plan.
+Base salary is used to provide the NEOs a set amount of remuneration during the year with the expectation that each NEO will perform his responsibilities to the best of their ability and in the best interests of the Corporation.
+The Corporation considers the granting of Options to be a significant component of executive compensation as it allows the Corporation to reward each NEO's efforts to increase value for Shareholders without requiring the Corporation to use cash from its treasury.
+Options are generally awarded to executive officers at the commencement of employment and periodically thereafter.
+The terms and conditions of the grant of Options, including vesting provisions and exercise prices, are governed by the terms of the Option Plan.

-The Board adopted a new stock option plan approved by the Shareholders on June 28, 2021 that replaced the prior existing stock option plan (the "Option Plan").
-The purpose of the Option Plan is to develop the interest of and provide an incentive to eligible employees, directors and consultants of the Corporation or any related entity of the Corporation, to assist in the Corporation's growth, development and success by granting to eligible employees, directors and consultants from time to time Options to purchase Common Shares of the Corporation, thereby advancing the interests of the Corporation and its Shareholders.
+The purpose of the Option Plan, which was renewed and approved by the Shareholders on June 18, 2024, is to develop the interest of and provide an incentive to eligible employees, directors and consultants of the Corporation or any related entity of the Corporation, to assist in the Corporation's growth, development and success by granting to eligible employees, directors and consultants from time-to-time Options, thereby advancing the interests of the Corporation and its Shareholders.
 The Option Plan is designed to: (i) encourage share ownership; (ii) align eligible Participants' (as defined herein) interests in the performance of the Corporation; (iii) encourage the retention of key employees within the Corporation; and (iv) attract highly qualified employees by remaining competitive in terms of total compensation arrangements.
 Under the Option Plan, Options may be granted to directors and employees of the Corporation or of a related entity of the Corporation, as well as to consultants of the Corporation (each, a "Participant").